Graves disease is the most common cause of hyperthyroidism.

 Beta-blockers such as propranolol or metoprolol help control many of the symptoms of hyperthyroidism.
 These drugs can slow a fast heart rate, reduce tremors, and control anxiety.
 Doctors therefore find beta-blockers particularly useful to control symptoms of hyperthyroidism until the person responds to other treatments.
 However, beta-blockers do not reduce excess thyroid hormone production.
 Therefore, other treatments are added to bring hormone production to normal levels.

 Methimazole and propylthiouracil are the drugs most commonly used to treat hyperthyroidism.
 They work by decreasing the gland’s production of thyroid hormones.
 Each drug is taken by mouth, beginning with high doses that are later adjusted according to blood test results.
-These drugs can usually control thyroid function in 6 to 12 weeks.
+These drugs can usually control thyroid function within 6 to 12 weeks.
 Larger doses of these drugs may work more quickly but increase the risk of side effects.
-Pregnant women who take propylthiouracil or methimazole are closely monitored because these drugs cross the placenta and can cause goiter or hypothyroidism in the fetus.
+Methimazole is usually preferred because propylthiouracil may damage the liver in young people.
+Pregnant women who take propylthiouracil or methimazole are closely monitored because these drugs cross the placenta and can cause goiter or hypothyroidism in the fetus Hyperthyroidism in the Newborn Hyperthyroidism is increased production of thyroid hormone.
+Hyperthyroidism in the newborn is usually caused by Graves disease in the mother.
+Symptoms include irritability, rapid heart rate... read more .
 Carbimazole, a drug that is widely used in Europe, is converted into methimazole in the body.

 Iodine, given by mouth, is sometimes used to treat hyperthyroidism.
-It is reserved for people in whom rapid treatment is needed.
+It is reserved for people in whom rapid treatment is needed, such as those with thyroid storm.
 It may also be used to control hyperthyroidism until the person can have surgery to remove the thyroid.
 It is not used long-term.

 Some doctors try to adjust the dose of radioactive iodine to destroy only enough of the thyroid gland to bring its hormone production back to normal, without reducing thyroid function too much.
 Other doctors use a larger dose to completely destroy the thyroid.
-Most of the time, people who undergo this treatment must take thyroid hormone replacement therapy for the rest of their life (see Hypothyroidism : Treatment).
+Most of the time, people who undergo this treatment must take thyroid hormone replacement therapy Treatment Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+Facial expressions become dull, the voice... read more for the rest of their life.
 Although concerns have been raised that radioactive iodine may cause cancer, an increased risk of cancer in people who have had radioactive iodine treatment has never been confirmed.
 Radioactive iodine is not given to pregnant or nursing women because it crosses the placenta and enters the milk and may destroy the fetus’s or breastfed infant’s thyroid gland.

 Surgery to remove part or all of the thyroid gland, called thyroidectomy, is a treatment option for young people with hyperthyroidism.
 Surgery is also an option for people who have a very large goiter as well as for those who are allergic to or who develop severe side effects from the drugs used to treat hyperthyroidism.
 Hyperthyroidism is permanently controlled in more than 90% of people who choose this option.
 Hypothyroidism often occurs after surgery, and people then have to take replacement thyroid hormone for the rest of their life.
 Rare complications of surgery include paralysis of the vocal cords and damage to the parathyroid glands (the tiny glands behind the thyroid gland that control calcium levels in the blood).